CosiMichele/workshop-materials/2024/2408-Biosci_series/02_tools-overview.md

 > [!IMPORTANT]
 > This workshop uses data obtained by the [National Center of Biotechnology Information (NCBI)](https://www.ncbi.nlm.nih.gov/).
 > We are going to be using *E. coli* as the example organism throughout this workshop.
+All files are made available on CyVerse [here](https://datacommons.cyverse.org/browse/iplant/home/shared/cyverse_training/datalab/biosciences) or if you are using the command line here: `iplant/home/shared/cyverse_training/datalab/biosciences`.
 >
 > - The *E. coli* genome used will be the [ASM584v2](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000005845.2/) (4.6MB).
 > - Curated RefSeq annotations (gff) for the genome can be found in the same location as above.
-> - Raw reads are made available on CyVerse, and can also be downloaded [here](https://www.ncbi.nlm.nih.gov/sra/SRX26020219[accn]) (302.8MB) (Note: sequenced with an Illumina NovaSeq 6000 machine).
+> - Raw reads used are from [here](https://www.ncbi.nlm.nih.gov/sra/SRX26020219[accn]) (302.8MB) (Note: sequenced with an Illumina NovaSeq 6000 machine).
 >
 > We are also going to be using some famous genes that access:
 > - [HBB (hemoglobin subunit beta)](https://www.ncbi.nlm.nih.gov/gene/3043)